What I Learned From One Year of Anonymous Blogging

 And this fictional being started to develop an online presence.
 Created a Twitter account.
 Created a Facebook page.
 Started an Instagram account that I haven’t even posted once to.
 And started going nutty pinning on Pinterest.

-To be perfectly honest, I probably could’ve started an anonymous blog without creating the online persona.
+To be perfectly honest, I probably could’ve started writing an anonymous blog without creating the online persona.
 I could’ve avoided using a name at all, had it not been for Facebook.

 Those darn algorithms that try to recommend friends as “people you might know“.

-I was so afraid to link my blog page to my existing personal account, and then have someone I know click on that page.
+I was so afraid to link my financial blog page to my existing personal account, and then have someone I know click on that page.
 So that’s when I came up with the idea to use a different name on Facebook.

 And the rest is history.